MatthewDlr/Digital-Awareness/README.md

 ## Credits
 Made with ❤️ by Matthieu Delarue, 2023. <br>
-This project is inspired by the [Digital Wellbeing feature](https://www.android.com/digital-wellbeing), introduced in Android 9 and made by Google.
+This project is inspired by the [Digital Wellbeing experiment](https://www.android.com/digital-wellbeing), introduced in Android 9 by Google.